bbauska/W3Cx-2of5/README.md

 </colgroup>
 <thead>
 <tr class="header">
-<th><p>He is Ulysses, a man of great craft, son of Laertes.
+<th><p align="left">He is Ulysses, a man of great craft, son of Laertes.
 He was born
 in rugged Ithaca, and excels in all manner of stratagems and subtle cunning.</p>
 <p>Madam, you have spoken truly.</p></th>